What is the SoundCloud Creator Guide?

 How to map SoundCloud information to iTunes directory fields

-How to take a deep dive on your SoundCloud stats
+How to take a deep dive on your SoundCloud Insights

 Click on a track and select the All Time option for a detailed look at a track’s stats over its lifetime.
 Analyzing a track - especially around key moments in a campaign - is a great way to help you make informed decisions for future projects.

-With stats, you can grow your career – with strategy.
-Find out where your plays are based so you can swing by those cities next tour, or track down that loyal fan who likes everything you do and say, “thanks.”
-You can upgrade to SoundCloud Pro or Pro Unlimited, nd find out more about stats below.
+With Insights, you can grow your career strategically.
+Find out where your plays are based so you can swing by those cities next tour, or track down that loyal listener to say, “thanks.”
+You can update to SoundCloud Pro Unlimited to access even more information.

-Click the Top Cities tab next to Top Countries to see a breakdown of which territories your plays are coming from.
-Use these details to help plan your next promotions or tour and help prioritize resources around a release.
+Click on Top Cities to see a breakdown of which territories your plays are coming from.
+Use these details to plan your next promotions or tour and help prioritize resources around a release.
+Pro Unlimited subscribers get access to up to 50 top cities and 50 top countries.

 Charts and what they mean